 Directions

-- Place a small amount of filling in the center of each wonton wrapper.
-Fold the wrapper in half diagonally to form a triangle, then bring the two bottom corners together and pinch to seal.
-Repeat with the remaining wrappers.
+- Assemble the wontons: Place a small amount of filling in the center of a wonton wrapper.
+Moisten the edges with water, fold into a triangle, and press to seal.
+Optionally, bring the two corners together for a traditional shape.

-- Bring a separate pot of water to a boil.
-Gently drop the wontons into the water and cook for 3–5 minutes, or until they float to the surface.
-Remove with a slotted spoon.
+- Cook the wontons: Gently drop wontons into the simmering broth and cook for about 5 minutes or until they float to the surface.

 Servings and Timing